openebs/website/docs/main/user-guides/upgrades.md

 4. Once the upgrade process completes, all the volumes and pools should be online.

-5. Users who had opted for hot upgrade and disabled the partial rebuild using `--set mayastor.agents.core.rebuild.partial.enabled=true`, can enable it back with the below command.
+5. If you have disabled the partial rebuild during the upgrade, re-enable it by adding the value `--set mayastor.agents.core.rebuild.partial.enabled=true` in the upgrade command.

 :::info
-This step is not applicable (or can be skipped) if you have not opted for hot upgrade.
+This step is not applicable (or can be skipped) if you have not disabled the partial rebuild during the upgrade from specific versions of OpenEBS (3.7.0, 3.8.0, 3.9.0 and 3.10.0) to OpenEBS 4.0.0.
 :::

 ```